Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

-## Verbindung PIM zu Channels (internal, not editable)
+## PIM-Channels Connection (internal, not editable)

 This data type is for internal use only.
 It is strongly advised not to use this data type without the required knowledge.
+In the *PIM Basic Set*, the following attributes have the data type *PIM-Channels Connection*:
+- PIM Omni-Channel Connection

 ## UCS Product bundle (internal, not editable)